jadecobra/python_tdd_exercises/source/classes.rst

           'you called a method'
       )

-with the terminal giving an :doc:`AttributeError`
+the terminal responds with an :doc:`AttributeError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-update ``classes.py`` to make the tests pass by defining the class, attribute and methods
+I update ``classes.py`` to make the tests pass by defining the class, attribute and methods

 .. code-block:: python